CPM has a browser-based management console. CPM supports Mozilla Firefox, Google Chrome, Safari and IE (Version 9+).

 After launching the CPM AWS instance, use AWS Management Console or any other management tool to obtain the address of the new instance:

-Use this address to connect to the CPM Server using the HTTPS protocol in your browser (https://).
 When a new CPM Server boots for the first time, it will automatically create a self-signed SSL certificate.
-Since the certificate is unique for this server, it is safe to use it, and you will need to use it during the configuration stage.
-However, you can later upload your own certificate if you wish.
-Since the certificate is self-signed and not signed by an external authority), you will need to approve it as an exception for the browser:
+After initial configuration, it is possible to upload a different certificate.
+Since the certificate is unique to this server, it is perfectly safe to use.
+However, since the certificate is self-signed, you will need to approve it as an exception for the browser:

 The example in Figure 2 2 is from Firefox: After you click “I Understand the Risks” and add an exception for this server, you get the first screen of the CPM configuration application.